By the end of this section, you will be able to:

 Figure 29.12 (b) shows the opposite situation.
 Here, the Brazilian government desires a stronger exchange rate of 40 cents/real than the market rate of 35 cents/real.
 Perhaps Brazil desires the stronger currency to reduce aggregate demand and to fight inflation, or perhaps Brazil believes that that current market exchange rate is temporarily lower than the long-term rate.
 Whatever the reason, at the higher desired exchange rate, the quantity supplied of 16 billion reals exceeds the quantity demanded of 14 billion reals.

-Brazil’s central bank can use a contractionary monetary policy to raise interest rates, which will increase demand and reduce supply of the currency on foreign exchange markets, and lead to an appreciation.
+Brazil’s central bank can use a contractionary monetary policy to raise interest rates, which will increase demand and reduce currency supply on foreign exchange markets, and lead to an appreciation.
 Alternatively, Brazil’s central bank can trade directly in the foreign exchange market.
 In this case, with an excess supply of its own currency in foreign exchange markets, the central bank must use reserves of foreign currency, like U.S. dollars, to demand its own currency and thus cause an appreciation of its exchange rate.

 Both a soft peg and a hard peg policy require that the central bank intervene in the foreign exchange market.
 However, a hard peg policy attempts to preserve a fixed exchange rate at all times.
 A soft peg policy typically allows the exchange rate to move up and down by relatively small amounts in the short run of several months or a year, and to move by larger amounts over time, but seeks to avoid extreme short-term fluctuations.